 TRY: The Soul Bowl, a duo of superfood salads which donates 50p to Compassion in World Farming.

-America’s favourite vegan restaurant by CHLOE. finally crossed the pond this month to open its first European site in Covent Garden.
+America’s favourite vegan restaurant by CHLOE. finally crossed the pond last year to open its first European site in Covent Garden.
+Unsurprisingly it proved hugely successful, so much so that they opened another branch in Tower Bridge, with two more set to open this year: one in Oxford Circus, the other at the 02 in Greenwich.
 You’ll be surprised to find that their plant-based menu features the likes of mac ‘n cheese, fries and the famous guac burger, as well as new British-inspired additions.
 Quashing the idea that a plant-based diet is bland and unexciting?
 Tick!
-Find out more about what to expect here.

 TRY: The air baked sweet potato fries are to die for.